 There’s no denying that blush is at the forefront of every fresh makeup look.
 It helps you appear more awake, gives your complexion a subtle pop of color, and the list keeps on going.
-On top of all that, according to celebrity makeup artists, you can also learn how to apply blush to lift your cheeks and sculpt your face to perfection.
+On top of all that, according to celebrity makeup artists, you can also learn how to make your cheekbones pop and contour your face to perfection.
 No, it’s not just your trusty bronzer that’s capable of achieving a snatched supermodel-like effect.

 In addition to adding a welcome splash of color, Camara Aunique, a celebrity makeup artist who works with Angela Bassett, says, “instead of the face looking super flat, [blush] just gives some type of dimension to the skin and the face.”
 To add to that, Neil Scibelli, a celebrity makeup artist whose clients include Elle Macpherson and Yvette Noel-Schure, explains, “it can also help to compliment the contours of the face by accentuating the cheekbones and the structures around them.”

 And for Vincent Oquendo, a celebrity makeup artist who works with the likes of Emma Roberts and Nina Dobrez, blush is like an amazing accessory, similar to a gorgeous purse.
 “And all the other things that support this accessory, for instance, is the highlighter, the contour, and your complexion products,” he tells TZR.
 If you want to sculpt using your blush, the expert says it’s all about how you pair it with these other supporting products.
 “The number one thing to keep in mind pending what texture blush you’re using, the other stuff should follow suit.”
 Translation: If he’s mixing textures, like a cream blush, he would then do a powder contour over to lock it in.

 Ready to learn more of the insiders’ top tips for using your blush to sculpt and lift the cheeks?
 Below, find everything you need to know.